streamr-dev/network/docs/docs/guides/become-an-operator.md

 ![image](@site/static/img/node-addresses.png)

-**Update your noode's configuration file**
+**Update your node's configuration file**

 Then, update your node's config file.
-For Mumbai pre-testnet, copy and paste [this config snippet](#mumbai-testing-environment-node-config).
-In that snippet:
+Use [this testnet config](#testnet-configuration-node-config).
+Inside this configuration you will need to update:
 - Replace `"YOUR_OPERATOR_CONTRACT_ADDRESS"` with your **Operator address** (keep the quotes).
 - Replace `"NODE_PRIVATE_KEY"` with the **private key** of your **node wallet** (keep the quotes).

-After the config file changes, restart your node(s).
-If you run several nodes, you can use the same config file for all of them.
+After the config file changes, restart your node(s). **If you run several nodes, you can use the same config file for all of them.**

+If you're building your Operator in Mumbai, copy and paste [this config snippet](#mumbai-testing-environment-node-config) instead.

 ### Step 4: Fund your nodes
 You’ll need a bit of `MATIC` (the gas token of Polygon) in your node’s wallets as Streamr nodes that participate in sponsored streams will periodically make transactions.
 1 to 5 `MATIC` is recommended since the nodes will be making a few transactions per day.
 If the node runs out of gas while they’re a part of an active Sponsorship, then a penalty may be applied to your unclaimed earnings.
 See [Operator value maintenance](../streamr-network/network-roles/operators#operator-maintenance).

 ### Step 5: Fund your Operator
-Now, on your Operator page in the Streamr Hub UI, fund your Operator with DATA tokens (on Mumbai, TEST tokens).
-There's no minimum amount, but note that the more you fund, the more you can accept delegations.
+Now, on your Operator page in the Streamr Hub UI, fund your Operator with DATA tokens (or if you're in Mumbai, then TEST tokens).
+There's no minimum amount, but note that the more tokens you fund your Operator with, the more you can accept delegations.
 The owner (you) must have at least a 5% stake in the Operator.

 ### Step 6: Join sponsorships
 All the checkmarks in the Operator status section on your Operator page should now be green, and you’re ready to join Sponsorships!
 In the Hub, go to Network -> Sponsorships and find a Sponsorship you want your Operator to start working on.
 Click the "Join as Operator" button and select your stake.
 Note there is a minimum stake of 5000 `DATA` tokens for each Sponsorship that you join.
 Joining Sponsorships locks your tokens for a period of time, defined in the Sponsorship contract.